tinchodias/FFICallBrowser/README.md

 # FFICallBrowser

-A tool and model to query FFI calls from Pharo.
+A tool to query FFI calls from Pharo.

 It is centered on the analyzer, that detects all message sends of `ffiCall:`, `ffiCall:module:` and similar, and detects the function name from the arguments.

-It uses SystemNavigator and AST.
+It uses `SystemNavigation` and `AST`.

 ## Installation